You can find important information for projects and organisations that entered the 2024 Accolades here

-All the finalists will be invited to attend the Accolades awards ceremony, which will be taking place in Cardiff in April 2023.
+All the finalists will be invited to attend the Accolades awards ceremony, which will take place in Cardiff on 25 April 2024.
 If a finalist can’t attend the ceremony, they’ll need to let us know beforehand and tell us who’ll accept the award or certificate on their behalf.

 Finalists will be told how many places they have at the awards ceremony.
 Anyone attending the ceremony will have to pay their own travel and accommodation fees.

 If we find out one of the finalists has broken the rules – before or after an Accolade is presented – the judges may disqualify them.
 If this happens, the trophy and/or certificate must be sent back to us right away.